telerik/winforms-docs/controls/editors/timespanpicker/getting-started.md

 # Getting Started

-This topic will walk you through the creating of __RadTimeSpanPicker__.
+This topic will walk you through the process of creating of __RadTimeSpanPicker__.

 1\.
 Create a blank new application and drop __RadTimeSpanPicker__ on the form.
 The layout should look like this.